tloen/tloen.github.io/_posts/2022-12-20-goodreads.md

 A smattering of published prose \
 Contains nothing, announces nothing \
 Except the simple fact of you. \
-I hear your cloudy breath outside, \
+I spy your cloudy breath outside, \
 Your fingers tracing outlines \
 On my frosted-over windowpanes. \
 _Coquette, mademoiselle,_ \